 KWF Dutch Cancer Society

 A Supervisory Board who supervises the policies of the administration, and the general course of events of KWF.

 A board who is responsible for the general management of KWF.
-The board member is Johan van de Gronden.
+The board members are Johan van de Gronden and Carla van Gils.